CyrusOfEden/iterm-workspace/README.md

 Imagine this:

 You get to work, turn on your computer, fire up VS Code, and are ready to get working.
 You open up your terminal program, `cd` into the project directory.
-Now commands are you supposed to run?
+Now which commands are you supposed to run?
 Maybe you have JavaScript compilation, maybe you have a development server, and a job runner, and you're running a Docker database container by hand.

 **What if there was an _easy_ way to run all of those instantly in tabs and panes?**